 Doctor's Notes on Hemophilia

-The cause of both hemophilia A and B types are due to abnormalities in the X chromosome; so, males are primarily affected.
-Women have two X chromosomes so in most women, even if they have one defective X chromosome, the other X chromosome functions so they do not get the disease.
-However, they can have a 50% chance of passing the defective X chromosome to her sons and a 50% chance that her daughters will, like her mother, be a carrier of one defective X chromosome.
+The cause of both hemophilia A and B types are due to abnormalities in the X chromosome, so males are primarily affected.
+Women have two X chromosomes, so in most women, even if they have one defective X chromosome, the other X chromosome functions so they do not get the disease.
+However, a woman can have a 50% chance of passing the defective X chromosome to her sons and a 50% chance that her daughters will, like her mother, be a carrier of one defective X chromosome.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.